rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 ### Reconstitute the VHD file

-After all the segments have been downloaded correctly, you can create a single VHD file, as follows:
+After all of the segments have been downloaded correctly, you can create a single VHD file, as follows:

     # still in the "my-images" directory